The Lurgashall Winery Is History Now

 I was really excited about the new vegetable garden.
 To my surprise instead, I received a rather interesting package the next morning at 9am.

-This was one of the funniest moments in my life at Lurgashall Winery.
+This was one of the funniest moments in my life.
 At that moment I realised they had played me nicely.
 And their message was clear I was on my own!
-I should go back into the Lurgashall Winery shop and never mention them helping me with the garden again!
+I should go back into the winery shop and never mention them helping me with the garden again!

 And I suppose a big lesson in diplomacy and the use of humour to make someone realise they should think more before trying to get people to do things for them.